schmurtzm/ESP32-TTS-library-for-voicetext.jp/README.md

 # ESP32 TTS library for voicetext.jp
-It is a test library that runs voice synthesis (TTS) on ESP32 using [VoiceText Web API service](https://cloud.voicetext.jp/webapi).
+It is a test library that runs Japanese voice synthesis (TTS) on ESP32 using [VoiceText Web API service](https://cloud.voicetext.jp/webapi).
+VoiceText service is free only for japaneese voices (so don't expect english speak).

 This library is entierly based on the work of robo8080 : [M5Core2_Avatar_VoiceText_TTS ](https://github.com/robo8080/M5Core2_Avatar_VoiceText_TTS)